EloiStree/2018_11_16_2AM/README.md

 ## About me

 My name is Strée Eloi, I am a digital nomade from Belgium.

-What I try to achive ?
+What I try to achive on my free time ?
 Amaze myself by coding weird games and applicaitons.
 To do that, my current directions are the new technologies, game jams and virtual reality.